Forestry and Natural Resources

 West Lafayette, IN 47907

 Tell us about your background?

-Henry Quesada obtained a BS in Industrial Production Engineering from the Costa Rica Institute of Technology (Costa Rica TEC).
-He worked for a commercial printing company before coming to Purdue as MS and PhD student in the Department of Forestry and Natural Resources.
-After completing his graduate education, Henry worked as a faculty member for Costa Rica TEC where he focused on undergraduate teaching and engagement with industry and communities.
-In 2008 Henry joined the Department of Sustainable Biomaterials at Virginia Tech as an extension specialist.
-At Virginia Tech, Henry developed a national extension program to increase the utilization of renewable materials to mitigate climate change, improve industry competitiveness and enhance livelihoods in rural communities.
-At Purdue, Henry is the Agriculture and Natural Resources (ANR) Program Leader where his main responsibilities are to provide leadership, strengthen and build on and off-campus relationships, articulate and communicate the ARN program’s vision, and to create a collaborative environment that fosters a culture of innovation.
+I obtained my BS in Industrial Production Engineering from the Costa Rica Institute of Technology (Costa Rica TEC).
+I worked for a commercial printing company before coming to Purdue as MS and PhD student in the Department of Forestry and Natural Resources.
+After completing my graduate education, I worked as a faculty member for Costa Rica TEC where I focused on undergraduate teaching and engagement with industry and communities.
+In 2008 I joined the Department of Sustainable Biomaterials at Virginia Tech as an extension specialist.
+At Virginia Tech, I developed a national extension program to increase the utilization of renewable materials to mitigate climate change, improve industry competitiveness and enhance livelihoods in rural communities.
+At Purdue, I am the Agriculture and Natural Resources (ANR) Program Leader where my main responsibilities are to provide leadership, strengthen and build on and off-campus relationships, articulate and communicate the ARN program’s vision, and to create a collaborative environment that fosters a culture of innovation.

 How did you come to work on Wood Products?
 What do people need to know about it?